kontent-ai/kontent-ai.github.io/docs/New-product-feature.md

 nav_order: 8
 ---

-# New REST API feature
+# New feature affecting API

-SDK implementation is part of the feature opportunity.
-The new functionality should be covered by tests and reviewed by the maintainers (ideally primary contact) defined in the [CODEOWNERS](https://help.github.com/articles/about-code-owners/) file in the SDK repo.
+SDK implementation is part of the feature opportunity is it affects the products API.
+The new functionality should be covered by tests and reviewed by the maintainers (ideally primary contact) defined in the [CODEOWNERS](https://help.github.com/articles/about-code-owners/) file in the SDK repo in case actively maintained technologies ([.NET]([url](https://kontent.ai/learn/tutorials/develop-apps/overview/?tech=dotnet)) and [JavaScript](https://kontent.ai/learn/tutorials/develop-apps/overview/?tech=javascript)) or have the issue filed in the secondary technologies (all but primary from [develop apps guidepost](https://kontent.ai/learn/tutorials/develop-apps/overview)).

 ## Ideal process of the submission